phpMussel/phpMussel/_docs/readme.vi.md

 Cấu hình chung cho phpMussel.

 "script_password"
-- As a convenience, phpMussel will allow certain functions to be manually triggered via POST, GET and QUERY.
-Tuy nhiên, as a security precaution, to do this, phpMussel will expect a password to be included with the command, as to ensure that it's you, and not someone else, attempting to manually trigger these functions.
+- As a convenience, phpMussel will allow certain functions to be manually triggered via POST, GET và QUERY.
+Tuy nhiên, as a security precaution, to do this, phpMussel will expect a password to be included with các command, as to ensure that it's you, và not someone else, attempting to manually trigger these functions.
 Set `script_password` to whatever password you would like to use.
-If no password is set, manual triggering will be disabled by default.
+Nếu no password is set, manual triggering will be disabled by default.
 Use something you will remember but which is hard for others to guess.
 - Không có ảnh hưởng trong CLI.

 "logs_password"
-- The same as `script_password`, but for viewing the contents of scan_log and scan_kills.
-Having separate passwords can be useful if you want to give someone else access to one set of functions but not the other.
+- Các same as `script_password`, but for viewing các contents of scan_log và scan_kills.
+Having separate passwords can be useful nếu you want to give someone else access to one set of functions but not các other.
 - Không có ảnh hưởng trong CLI.

 "cleanup"
-- Unset variables and cache used by the script after the initial upload scanning?
+- Unset variables và cache used by các script after các initial upload scanning?
 False = Không; True = Vâng [Mặc định].
-If you -aren't- using the script beyond the initial scanning of uploads, you should set this to `true` (yes), to minimize memory usage.
-If you -are- using the script beyond the initial scanning of uploads, should set to `false` (no), to avoid unnecessarily reloading duplicate dữ liệu into memory.
-In general practice, it should usually be set to `true`, but, if you do this, you won't be able to use the script for anything other than the initial tập tin upload scanning.
+Nếu you -aren't- using các script beyond các initial scanning of uploads, you should set this to `true` (yes), to minimize memory usage.
+Nếu you -are- using các script beyond các initial scanning of uploads, should set to `false` (no), to avoid unnecessarily reloading duplicate dữ liệu into memory.
+In general practice, it should usually be set to `true`, but, nếu you do this, you won't be able to use các script for anything other than các initial tập tin upload scanning.
 - Không có ảnh hưởng trong CLI.

 "scan_log"